nootsuite/suite/README.md

 # NootSuite
-quick and dirty privacy suite powered by python
+quick and dirty privacy suite powered by python + flask, deployable in a single touch
+## How the fudge does it work?
+Look at this nice flowchart of the `PinguHTTP` model
 ```mermaid
 flowchart
     a[User sends request] -->|Hey, can I have example.com| b(Server recieves request)